metricq/aiocouch/docs/document.rst

     with contextlib.suppress(aiocouch.ConflictError):
         await doc.save()

-Another trivial solution is to override the contents of the existing document.
+Another straight-forward solution is to override the contents of the existing document.

 .. code-block :: python